japetalio11/GA-summary-Group1/Section 4 - Organizational Endorsements and Collaboration.md

+## Let's Support Our Fellow Orgs!

-Tactics also expressed support and endorsement for fellow CCS organizations such as the AWS Cloud Club and the CS Guild, recognizing their contributions to the college’s tech and academic landscape.
+Tactics also expressed support and endorsement for fellow CCS organizations such as the [AWS Cloud Club](https://www.facebook.com/AWSCloudClubAdNU) and the [CS Guild](https://csguild.tech/), recognizing their contributions to the college’s tech and academic landscape.
 These partnerships are expected to open opportunities for co-hosted events, shared learning resources, and stronger representation during college-wide activities.